In the guide

-For the purposes of this guide, a 'consumer' is an individual who, in his dealings with a trader, is acting for purposes wholly or mainly outside his trade, business, craft or profession.
-Where a consumer presents himself as a business (for example, by setting up a business account for buying a service) the law does not consider him to be a consumer.
+For the purposes of this guide, a 'consumer' is an individual who, in their dealings with a trader, is acting for purposes wholly or mainly outside their trade, business, craft or profession.
+Where a consumer presents themselves as a business (for example, by setting up a business account for buying a service) the law does not consider them to be a consumer.

 If the trader claims that the customer is not a consumer and that the customer's rights are therefore limited, it is for the trader to prove this.Back to top